tap349/tap349.github.io/_posts/2018-08-29-elixir-bootleg.md

   * running mix deps.compile
   ```

-  as a result _package-lock.json_ is generated while Yarn uses _yarn.lock_ as a
+  as a result _package-lock.json_ is generated while Yarn uses _yarn.lock_ as
-  lockfile and doesn't recognize _package-lock.json_.
+  a lockfile and doesn't recognize _package-lock.json_.

   this might cause problems if you use npm in development and Yarn to compile
-  assets for production - different package versions may get installed in the
+  assets for production since different package versions may get installed in
+  the end.

-  end => make sure to use the same package in both development and production.
+  => always make sure to use the same package manager in both development and
+  production if you prefer not to stick to npm all the time.

 - speed